afilipiak950/Beyond-Bookings/replit.md

   - Added ultra-modern animations and glassmorphism effects throughout the editor
   - Created comprehensive backend API endpoint for PowerPoint generation with authentic data integration
   - Enhanced visual design with morphing gradients, slide transitions, and interactive elements
+- January 8, 2025.
+Added save functionality to all workflow steps
+  - Implemented save calculation button on every step (Step 1, 2, and 3)
+  - Added comprehensive save function that stores all workflow data to database
+  - Calculations are saved with current step information and timestamp
+  - Users can now save progress at any point and access saved calculations from Calculations page
+  - Enhanced workflow with persistent data storage for better user experience
 ```

 ## User Preferences